 Planting calendar

-May Planting Guide for New York, NY: Raised Beds, Containers & In-Ground
+May Planting Guide for New York, NY: Raised Beds, Containers, and In-Ground Gardens

-May is an ideal month to plant warm-season vegetables and herbs in New York, NY, whether in raised beds, containers, or directly in-ground.
-Focus on transplanting hardy seedlings and sowing heat-tolerant crops after the last frost risk diminishes.
-This guide helps you optimize your garden’s productivity as temperatures rise.
+May is an ideal month to plant warm-season vegetables and herbs in New York City.
+Whether using raised beds, containers, or traditional in-ground gardens, focus on heat-tolerant crops and transplant hardened seedlings outdoors safely after the last frost risk passes.

 Plant now (quick list)